dizhang/EnergyTool/README.md

 #### IperfService
 Iperf client

-For more information, please read and cite our paper in IEEE SECON 2018: AHT: Application-Based Handover Triggering for Saving Energy in Cellular Networks.
+For more information, please read and cite our paper in IEEE SECON 2018: <a href="https://ieeexplore.ieee.org/document/8397106/" target="_blank">AHT: Application-Based Handover Triggering for Saving Energy in Cellular Networks</a>.

 For questions and more detail information, please contact dizhang.thu@gmail.com or dizhang@tsinghua.edu.cn.